almostserena/workshopology-website-generator/howto.md

 ```
 1. Choose a nice ice-breaking for get people to know each other
+2. Ask participants to propose topics and select the ones they consider more interesting to them.
+Every topics can entail a different set of problems to solve (i.e. teaching biology, cultural differences, communication, family, etc.).
+3. Create groups by balancing competences and interests.
+Mix academics and makers, involve people with different points of view and background, but at least with a bit of experience on hands-on teaching and learning activities.
+4. Ask the groups’ members to share their knowledge or experiences in relation to the selected topics: state of the art, relevant people, best practices, libraries and resources.
+5. Ideate and sketch workshops’ formats that are instructables of potential hands-on workshops that address the selected topic.
+6. Describe the workshop format.
+Ask people to provide as many details as possible (i.e. the interior design of the learning space).
+7. Documentation is the key.
+Ask people to take notes of their discussions, to share the knowledge and the workshop format through online documents that are publicly accessible (alternative to google docs are: hackpad, etherpad, etc.).
+8. Share the event documentation online.

 ```

-##

-## 2. Ask participants to propose topics and select the ones they consider more interesting to them.
-Every topics can entail a different set of problems to solve (i.e. teaching biology, cultural differences, communication, family, etc.)

-## 3. Create groups by balancing competences and interests.
-Mix academics and makers, involve people with different points of view and background, but at least with a bit of experience on hands-on teaching and learning activities

-## 4. Ask the groups’ members to share their knowledge or experiences in relation to the selected topics: state of the art, relevant people, best practices, libraries and resources

-## 5. Ideate and sketch workshops’ formats that are instructables of potential hands-on workshops that address the selected topic.

-## 6. Describe the workshop format.
-Ask people to provide as many details as possible (i.e. the interior design of the learning space)

-## 7. Documentation is the key.
-Ask people to take notes of their discussions, to share the knowledge and the workshop format through online documents that are publicly accessible (alternative to google docs are: hackpad, etherpad, etc.)

-## 8. Share the event documentation online.